skot/bitaxeGamma/readme.md

 	- [40x40mm heatsink and 5V fan](https://www.aliexpress.com/item/2251832861666365.html) from a random AliExpress seller.
 The fans are crap, but the heatsinks are good.
 - **Fan**
 	- You **must** have active cooling on the bitaxe.
 The heatsink alone is not enough.
 	- The Bitaxe has a connector for a 4pin, 5V PWM fan.
 40mm square, 20mm thick fans work nicely with the suggested heatsink.
 Make sure to get a 5V fan!
-12V will not work.
+12V spin, but slowly overheating your Bitaxe..
 	- Upgrade your fan with the [Noctua NF-A4x10](https://noctua.at/en/nf-a4x10-5v-pwm) 5V 4-Pin fan for a much more pleasant experience.
 - **Thermal compound**
 	- Use a good quality thermal compound between the heatsink and ASIC.
-Kryonaut
+[Thermal Grizzly Kryonaut](https://www.amazon.com/Thermal-Grizzly-Kryonaut-Grease-Paste/dp/B011F7W3LU) has been known to work well.
 - **Display**
 	- Supports 0.91" SSD1306-based I2C OLED Module.
 [Example Amazon seller](https://www.amazon.com/gp/product/B08ZY4YBHL).
 Make sure to get the male pins to interface with the Bitaxe PCB.
 - **Power Supply**